timfrietas/processing/README.md

 # Processing

-Collection of Processing 3.0 sketches.
+A collection of Processing 3.0 sketches, revisiting the language after quite some time.

-Started as a way to reteach myself Processing because the last time I used Processing it was hosted on proce55ing.net!

-Sucesses are surely standing on the shoulders of giants and mistakes/naiveté are surely my own.
+Sucesses are surely due to standing on the shoulders of giants.
+Mistakes and naiveté are surely my own.